muhammadajlal/Sports-Celebrity-Image-Classification-Web-Application/README.md

 * Jupyter notebook, visual studio code and pycharm as IDE
 * Python flask for http server
 * HTML/CSS/Javascript for UI
-Note: The project folder is too big to show but you can download the zip file containing everything.